-biofilm formation as a model system.
-Bacterial biofilms are
+biofilm formation and swarming as model

 surface-associated bacterial communities that are held together by an

 extracellular matrix.
 Cells within these communities are highly

 tolerant to antibiotics and display strong phenotypic heterogeneity.

 By combining microscopy, molecular biology techniques, advanced data

 modeling, we study how bacteria form complex multicellular communities,